tmtsoftware/csw/docs/src/main/params/events.md

 @@@

 ## EventTime
 Each event includes its time of creation in UTC format.
-To create an event instance at the current time use the default constructor.
-For other utility functions, see below examples:
+You can access that eventTime as follows:

 Scala
 :   @@snip [EventsTest.scala](../../../../examples/src/test/scala/example/params/EventsTest.scala) { #eventtime }